Professional learning – Curriculum K-12

 Curriculum Implementation Professional Learning is available to support teachers and curriculum leaders to improve student outcomes.
 This will be done by embedding high impact strategies through implementation of the new syllabuses.

-Each cycle of professional learning will deepen participants’ understanding of syllabus content and high impact strategies and will be expanded to include additional new syllabuses in 2024 and 2025.
+Each cycle of professional learning will deepen participants’ understanding of syllabus content and high impact strategies and will be expanded to include additional new syllabuses as they are released.
 Where possible, participants are encouraged to attend multiple cycles as the professional learning is designed to strengthen practice over time.